Solomon’s Knot & Les Passions de l’Âme

 Bass Arias: Jonathan Sells

 No.32, “Mein teurer Heiland”, is trickier, as the score asks for bass solo with SATB choir accompaniment.
 This is another instance where a second bass voice would have been helpful.
-This was elegantly solved, however: just for this aria, the choir (SAT) stood in the rear of the choir, behind the orchestra, and the bassoon discreetly played the bass voice for the choir.
+However, there was an elegant solution for this.
+Just for this aria, the choir (SAT) stood in the rear of the choir, behind the orchestra, and the bassoon discreetly played the bass voice for the choir.
 The result was absolutely adequate.
 I certainly did no miss anything, and it highlighted the central, contemplative role of Jonathan Sells’ solo part, with its beautiful, touching cantilena.

 There is also the equally touching No.19, the arioso “Betrachte meine Seel” (see above), which Sells performed with very careful phrasing and agogics (I particularly liked his ritenuti).